rwx-work/docs/docs/public/debian/system.rst

 prepare the system's directory
 ------------------------------

-* devenir root
+* become root
-* créer un répertoire, et s’y positionner
+* make a directory and step into it

 .. code:: shell